vmdo2/Pokemon/README.md

 ## Tips
   - Start early!
 This is first MP that uses React so start ahead.
   - Visit https://reactjs.org/docs/faq-structure.html for examples on how to structure your React files.
   - You may use a React component library for this MP.
-We suggest Semantic UI.
   - We recommend using [Normalize.css](https://necolas.github.io/normalize.css/).
   - We recommend using [CSS Modules](https://blog.bitsrc.io/how-to-use-sass-and-css-modules-with-create-react-app-83fa8b805e5e).